JoshBroomberg/easy-jupyter/README.md

 ### 3D: Switching back to local without stopping AWS

-- If you want to run locally at any time, you can run `easy-jupyter local-here`.
-You will need to stop the process on AWS with cntrl + C (as usual) and then run `easy-jupyter notebook`.
+If you want to run locally without stopping the AWS instance, do the following:

+- Stop the Jupyter process on AWS with ctrl + C (as usual)

+- Then run `easy-jupyter pause-aws`.

-- The directory where you run this command will become the active working directory.
+- Finally, run `easy-jupyter notebook` to start a local notebook server in your current location.
+As normal, the directory where you run this command will become the active working directory.

-- You can then switch back to the same AWS instance with `easy-jupyter aws-here`.
+- You can then switch back to the already running AWS instance with `easy-jupyter aws-here`.
+The location where this command is run will become your active remote directory as usual.

 ## 4. Terminal